Prospective Families

 In 1907 Maria Montessori opened her first school in the tenements of Rome, Italy.
 Montessori believed that young children have an innate path of learning and development and that children naturally choose activities that lead to spontaneous learning and development.

 At Children’s House, we follow the philosophies of Maria Montessori to guide children through their individual development paths.
-Our classrooms offer children opportunities to explore a wide variety of Montessori materials under the guidance of caring, Montessori certified teachers.
+Our classrooms offer children opportunities to explore a wide variety of Montessori materials under the guidance of caring, experienced Montessori teachers.

 Components of an Early Childhood Montessori Environment